-even pm, mid-September, and it’s still hot.
+even pm.
+Mid-September.
+Still hot.
 Hot enough to make you wish you’d worn a thinner blazer (you have to wear a blazer).
 Hot enough to make you regret taking a table in the waning sun (you'll get over it).
 Climate is one of Lake Como’s biggest draws.
 That, and the three-legged lagoon’s proximity to Milan – 50 minutes by train, 40 by car, 20 by chopper.
 Villa d’Este’s helipad isn’t just for show.

 Danilo Zucchetti tells a good anecdote.
-He was 14, for instance, when he failed to hoodwink his way passed the general manager of the 16th-century cardinal’s-crash-pad-turned-palatial-hotel on the outside of Cernobbio.
+He was 14, for instance, when he failed to hoodwink his way passed the general manager of this 16th-century cardinal’s-crash-pad-turned-palatial-hotel on the outside of Cernobbio.

-The property – big, white, famous for its manicured gardens and Nymphaeum mosaic – has been carving a name for itself as the most luxurious lodgings in Lake Como – some, including Forbes magazine and participants of a survey by The Telegraph, say the world – since a cohort of Milanese businessmen turned it into one in 1873.
+The property – big, white, famous for its manicured gardens and Nymphaeum mosaic – has been carving a name for itself as the most luxurious lodgings in Lake Como – some, including Forbes magazine and participants of a survey conducted by The Telegraph, say the world – since a cohort of Milanese businessmen turned it into one in 1873.
 Zucchetti was laughed off the premises.